Common Causes for a Faucet Leak

 Cracked Plumbing

 If a plumbing pipe obtains a crack or the fitting is not tight enough, a leak will occur where the pipe is set and at the faucet that is nearest to the leak.
 Once you recognize that your faucet has a steady but slow dripping leak, check underneath the sink and inspect the piping.
 Verify to see if the pipping has any types of cracks, loose fittings, or holes where it is connected.
-There could even be a leak behind the pipes.
-This is where you will need to contact a professional to further inspect the leak and have it repaired.
+There could even be a leak in your pipes behind a wall.
+This is where you will need to contact a leak detection professional to further inspect the leak and have it repaired.

 Cartridge Leaks